 The FOC1A/FOC1B bits are only active when the WGM13:0 bits specifies a non-PWM mode.
-However, for ensuring compatibility with future devices, these bits must be set to zero when TCCR1A is written when operating in a PWM mode.
 When writing a logical one to the FOC1A/FOC1B bit, an immediate compare match is forced on the Waveform Generation unit.
 The OC1A/OC1B output is changed according to its COM1x1:0 bits setting.
 Note that the FOC1A/FOC1B bits are implemented as strobes.
 Therefore it is the value present in the COM1x1:0 bits that determine the effect of the forced compare.

 A FOC1A/FOC1B strobe will not generate any interrupt nor will it clear the timer in Clear Timer on Compare match (CTC) mode using OCR1A as TOP.
 The FOC1A/FOC1B bits are always read as zero.

-14.10.4 Timer/Counter1 - TCNT1H and TCNT1L
+15.11.4 TCNT1H and TCNT1L - Timer/Counter1

 The two Timer/Counter I/O locations (TCNT1H and TCNT1L, combined TCNT1) give direct access, both for read and for write operations, to the Timer/Counter unit 16-bit counter.
 To ensure that both the high and low bytes are read and written simultaneously when the CPU accesses these registers, the access is performed using an 8-bit temporary High Byte Register (TEMP).
 This temporary register is shared by all the other 16-bit registers.
-See Section "14.2" on page 108.
+See Section "15.3" on page 115.